willembeltman/EntityFrameworkZip/README.md

 ## 📝 Changelog

+### v1.0.10
+- Changed ICollection.Remove behavior: now only unsets the foreign key (sets it to 0) instead of removing the entire referenced entity from the DbSet<TForeign>.
+- Defined consistent behavior for adding or updating records when assigning related entities to new entities.

 ### v1.0.9
 - Added full XML documentation for all public classes and members.
 - Replaced LINQ `Where` clause foreign key lookups with dictionary-based resolution for improved performance.